 Don't worry, AnQi CMS provides a very simple and powerful way to solve this problem, allowing your Markdown content to be rendered as beautiful HTML.This mainly involves two methods, both of which allow you to flexibly control the display of content.

-Understand the Markdown processing mechanism of Anqi CMS
+Understand the Markdown processing mechanism of AnQi CMS

 {% pageDetail 变量名称 with name="字段名称" id="1" %}

-If we need to obtain information about a single page,Contentfield, and you hope it to be rendered as HTML, you canname="Content"Add an extra one after,render=trueThe parameter.
-In order to avoid the template engine from escaping the already rendered HTML code again (which would cause HTML tags to be displayed as plain text), we also need to use it in conjunction with|safeFilter.
+If we need to retrieve the details of a single page,ContentField, and you want it to be rendered as HTML, you canname="Content"Add an extra one after thatrender=truethe parameter.
+At the same time, in order to prevent the template engine from escaping the rendered HTML code again (which will cause HTML tags to be displayed as plain text), we also need to use it in conjunction with|safefilter.

 {# 假设当前页面是单页面,或者你知道单页的ID,比如ID为1 #}